|Blount Island Marine Terminal

 - Leading auto processors – AMPORTS and Wallenius Wilhelmsen Logistics – combine for more than 250 acres of open storage and 300,000 square feet of auto processing facilities.

-- The heavy lift cargo berth at Blount Island ranks as one of the nation’s highest weight-bearing capacity docks, offering 1,000 pounds per square foot of load capacity on the dock, and up to 1,800 pounds per square foot of load capacity and 78 kips per axle via on-dock rail.
+- The heavy lift cargo berth at Blount Island ranks as one of the nation’s highest weight-bearing capacity docks, offering up to 2,000 pounds per square foot of load capacity and 78 kips per axle via on-dock rail.

 - The terminal offers 240,000-square feet of transit shed space and a 90,000-square-foot Container Freight Station for cross-dock efficiency.